ayrna/orca/doc/orca-tutorial-2.md

 Experiments/exp-2018-1-20-17-38-22
 ```

-Note that the number of experiments is quite important, so that the execution can take a lot.
+Note that the number of experiments is crucial, so the execution can take a considerable amount of time.
 To accelerate the experiments you can use multiple cores of your CPU (see this [page](orca-parallel.md)).

 ### Nominal classification (SVC1V1 and SVC1VA)

-We can also approach ordinal classification by considering nominal classification, i.e. by ignoring ordering information.
-It has been shown that this can make the classifier need more data to learn the concept.
+We can also approach ordinal classification by considering nominal classification, i.e. by ignoring the ordering information.
+It has been shown that this can make the classifier need more data to learn.

 ORCA includes two approaches to perform ordinal classification by nominal classification, both based on the Support Vector Classifier:
 - [One-Vs-One (SVC1V1)](../src/Algorithms/SVC1V1.m) [3], where all pairs of classes are compared in different binary SVCs.
 The prediction is based on majority voting.